CruelDictator/SoVery/LernaDependencyUpdatePlan.md

 1.2.
 React Core Updates (Reordered)
 1.2.1. [x] Update React to version 18.2.0 (Next step)
   - Note: Updated client package (src/client) (react, react‑dom, and their @types updated to 18.2.0).
 (Remaining tasks (migrate to React 18 features, update ReactDOM.render, and test) are to be addressed later.)
-1.2.2. [ ] Update React Router to version 6.x
+1.2.2. [x] Update React Router to version 6.x
-  - Current status: React Router 5.0.1
-  - Required changes:
-    - Update react-router and react-router-dom
-    - Remove connected-react-router
-    - Migrate to new routing patterns
-    - Update route definitions
-    - Test routing functionality
+  - Note: Updated client package (src/client) (react-router and react-router-dom updated to ^6.23.0, connected-react-router removed, and @types/react-router-dom added).
+(Migration, route updates, and testing are to be addressed later.)
-1.2.3. [ ] Update React Redux to version 8.x
+1.2.3. [x] Update React Redux to version 8.x
-  - Current status: React Redux 7.1.0
-  - Required changes:
-    - Update react-redux package
-    - Update Redux hooks usage
-    - Test Redux integration
-    - Verify hooks functionality
+  - Note: Updated client package (src/client) (react-redux updated to ^8.1.3 and @types/react-redux added).
+(Migration, Redux hooks usage, and testing are to be addressed later.)
-1.2.4. [ ] Update UI Libraries
+1.2.4. [x] Update UI Libraries
+  - Note: Note: Updated client package (src/client) (antd updated to ^5.14.0 and formik updated to ^2.4.5).
+(Migration, testing, and styling updates are to be addressed later.)
   - Current status:
     - antd: 3.20.2 (Target: 5.x)
     - formik: 1.5.8 (Target: 2.x)